cmf/schemely/readme.markdown

 - Kawa support is almost totally broken
 - Only an in-process SISC REPL can be used
-- Symbol completion works well in the REPL but not well in the normal editor
 - Symbol resolution doesn't work across files
 - Symbol resolution (which affects navigation, rename and find usages) is currently broken in the face of macros
 - Structure view is almost totally broken

-Fixing at least the first 4 of these is my top priority and hopefully won't take too long.
+Fixing at least the first 3 of these is my top priority and hopefully won't take too long.

 There is also a long list of planned features: